juanjq/LST-camera_validation/README.md

 # CrossTalk
 (Note): Needed the `lstchain` environement in order to read raw data.

 ### Instructions to use:

+1. Copy the contents of github folder `crosstalk` in a folder (3 notebooks and 1 script)

+2. First notebook to run is **`create_files_pedestal.ipynb`**, where we need to change the parameters,
+    - `RUNS` the array of runs indexes we want to create the data
+    - `root` the complete path to all the folders with de data captured with the camera (with final `/`)

+3. Run all the notebook.
+(Pedestal analysis is slow, ~1h per subrun)

+4. Once all the files are created we can run all the notebook **`analysis_allRuns.ipynb`**, with the parameters,
+    - `RUNS` the array of runs indexes we want to analyse
+    - `root` the complete path to all the folders with de data captured with the camera

+5. For the analysis of long runs, (the average over minutes, and the 300 last and first seconds), you need to run all the notebook **`analysis_longRuns.ipynb`**, with the parameters,
+    - `RUNS` array with the Long Runs
+    - `root` the complete path to all the folders with de data captured with the camera (with final `/`)

 ### Output:
 Inside the created `graphs` folder we find: